-6. WIOA Performance and Service Delivery Outcomes Update (Discussion)
+6. WIOA Performance and Service Delivery Outcomes Update

-MIS Analyst Meredith Studebaker reported on (a) WIOA performance through the second quarter of the 2019 Program Year, and (b) employment-related outcomes in relation to priority sectors and in-demand occupations at non-priority sector employers.
-She also informed the committee that the state will be coming out with a new directive that should help us better define what is a nationally recognized credential.
+MIS Analyst Meredith Studebaker reported on (a) WIOA performance through the second quarter of Program Year (PY) 2018 (incorrectly stated on the agenda as PY 2019), and (b) employment-related outcomes for the period in relation to work2future's priority sectors and in-demand occupations in the region, including with employers outside the priority sectors.
+During discussion, it was suggested that the inclusion of prior year performance would provide a clearer context for Board members.